Grammatical gender: Gender contrasts on human versus sentient referents

 In the case of languages which have masculine and feminine genders, the relation between biological sex and grammatical gender tends to be less exact in the case of animals than in the case of people.
 In Spanish, for instance, a cheetah is always un guepardo (masculine) and a zebra is always una cebra (feminine), regardless of their biological sex.
 In Russian a rat and a butterfly are always krysa (крыса) and babochka (бабочка) (feminine).
 In French, a giraffe is always une girafe, whereas an elephant is always un éléphant.
 To specify the sex of an animal, an adjective may be added, as in un guepardo hembra ("a female cheetah"), or una cebra macho ("a male zebra").
 Different names for the male and the female of a species are more frequent for common pets or farm animals, e.g. English cow and bull, Spanish vaca "cow" and toro "bull", Russian баран (baran) "ram" and овца (ovtsa) "ewe".

 As regards the pronouns used to refer to animals, these generally agree in gender with the nouns denoting those animals, rather than the animals' sex (natural gender).
 In a language like English, which does not assign grammatical gender to nouns, the pronoun used for referring to objects (it) is often used for animals also.
 However, if the sex of the animal is known, and particularly in the case of companion animals, the gendered pronouns (he and she) may be used as they would be for a human.

 In Polish, a few general words such as zwierzę ("animal") or bydlę ("animal, one head of cattle") are neuter, but most species names are masculine or feminine.
 When the sex of an animal is known, it will normally be referred to using gendered pronouns consistent with its sex; otherwise the pronouns will correspond to the gender of the noun denoting its species.

-Syntactic structure of grammatical gender
+Syntactic structure

 There are multiple theoretical approaches to the position and structure of gender in syntactic structures.